haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-removedecoration "PRETTY DESK"
+removedecoration "FIRE BLAST MAT"
 ```
 Notes:
 ```
-  # removes a decoration to the player's PC in FR/LG, this is a NOP
+  # removes a decoration to the player's PC; in FR/LG, this is a NOP
 ```
 </details>

 <details>
 <summary> removeitem</summary>

+## removeitem

 removeitem `item` `quantity`